Choose Linux for your business

 You can look at Linux as a type of a “shadow” player.
 Even though Windows is omnipresent on practically every desktop or laptop in the world, Linux plays the game from behind the scenes.
 For example, did you know that Linux runs practically every supercomputer in the world?
 Well, 99.6% of them, to be exact. […]

-Free Sofware Free software in the world of database management is abundant.
+Free Software Free software in the world of database management is abundant.
 There are many open-source solutions which can be used and distributed for free.
-Some of them are more, some less famous, but they all share a common feature.
-These DBM solutions will not harm the budget of your company.
-Business world likes to […]
+Some of them are more famous than others, but they all share a common feature.
+These DBM solutions will not harm your company’s budget.
+The business world likes to manage […]